Two Dimensions of Gospel

 2. Experience

-Ask yourself 2 pretty serious questions after listening to above sermons:
+Ask yourself 2 pretty serious questions:

 Has your life been transformed by the power of the Gospel?

 Knowing the right answers or knowing what we should say is not the same thing as really believing or experiencing the things being preached.
 As disciples, we diligently seek from God what he has freely given.
 In addition to believing the essential truths about the gospel, disciples experience the transforming power of God's grace.
-The Scriptures speak of Christ and His Spirit dwelling within His people.
-We go from being spiritually dead, to spiritually alive - Ephesians 2:1-10.

 Click to Experience